The Revolt of Islam: Background

 In a letter to a publisher, Shelley wrote on 13 October 1817:

 The whole poem, with the exception of the first canto and part of the last, is a mere human story without the smallest intermixture of supernatural interference.
 The first canto is, indeed, in some measure a distinct poem, though very necessary to the wholeness of the work.
 I say this because, if it were all written in the manner of the first canto, I could not expect that it would be interesting to any great number of people.
 I have attempted in the progress of my work to speak to the common elementary emotions of the human heart, so that, though it is the story of violence and revolution, it is relieved by milder pictures of friendship and love and natural affections.
 The scene is supposed to be laid in Constantinople and modern Greece, but without much attempt at minute delineation of Mahometan manners.
 It is, in fact, a tale illustrative of such a revolution as might be supposed to take place in a European nation, acted upon by the opinions of what has been called (erroneously, as I think) the modern philosophy, and contending with ancient notions and the supposed advantage derived from them to those who support them.
 It is a Revolution of this kind that is the beau idéal, as it were, of the French Revolution, but produced by the influence of individual genius and out of general knowledge.

+Censorship

+It was originally published under the title Laon and Cythna; or, The Revolution of the Golden City: A Vision of the Nineteenth Century.
+The publishers, Charles and James Ollier, however, refused to print the work because of its theme of incest and its statements on religion.
+Only a few copies were issued.
+They demanded changes to the text.
+Shelley made 49 changes.
+The work was republished in 1818 under the title The Revolt of Islam.

+The relationship between Laon and Cythna is changed from biological siblings to adopted ones (canto 2, stanza 21 "I had a little sister" becomes "An orphan with my parents lived").
+The critique of religion is still present, but couched in vaguer terms: